 Stay focused on the topic

-After individually and group brainstorming features that could potentially solve the user needs, I picked the ones that would potentially have the most impact and narrowed it down to 2 features per priority level.
+After brainstorming features that could potentially solve the user needs, I picked the ones that would potentially have the most impact and narrowed it down to 2 features per priority level.

 I created a sitemap to map out the information architecture for the mobile app.
 I analyzed Spotify’s existing information architecture and inserted the new features in locations that seemed appropriate.